A comprehensive guide to setting up and using Always On VPN (AOVPN)

 • Layer 4 DR Mode: Offers the highest performance with minimal involvement of the load balancer in the traffic flow.
 It's crucial that the server responds directly to the client meaning the load balancer and server must be on the same subnet, and ARP issues must be properly managed on the IKEv2 servers.

-• NAT Mode: Useful when backend servers are on a different subnet or when masking backend servers' IPs from the clients is desired.
+• Layer 4 NAT Mode: Useful when backend servers are on a different subnet or when masking backend servers' IPs from the clients is desired.
 This mode involves a small performance trade-off due to IP address translation.

 Note: The Virtual IP must resolve to the Fully Qualified Domain Name (FQDN) of the VPN (VIP) servers.
 This ensures that client connections pass through the load balancer to reach the VPN servers correctly.